 Galilee offers a variety of programs throughout the year for all ages.
 Each of our programs is carefully planned to create a welcoming community where participants have opportunities to step away from regular life and create new relationships, challenge themselves, learn more about themselves and the world around them, and enjoy the beauty of God’s creation.
 Camp Galilee is a safe and sacred space where all are welcome no matter their race, religion, gender, gender identity, or sexuality.

 Our summer program for youth provides a meaningful and adventure-filled experience for campers ages 8 to 16.
-One-week sessions are offered from late June through mid-August.
+One-week sessions are offered from late June through early-August.

-Each year families and friends come together to enjoy summer at Tahoe.
+Although Family Camp won’t be offered in 2020 due to the 100th Birthday Celebrations, it will return in 2021.
 Family Camp provides optional program for all ages giving lots of opportunities to relax with beautiful surroundings and views, express oneself through arts and crafts activities, or take on exciting challenges through hiking, kayaking, or rock climbing.

 A Day in the Life at Camp

 Chapel Time: Join chapel each morning, where we sing,share stories from the Christian tradition, reflect on their meaning in our lives, and pray for our community and world.

 Adventure Group Time: Each camper belongs to an adventure group, made up of 10-14 similarly-aged campers with leadership provided by counselors and staff.

 Lunch: Have a delicious lunch on the water, on the trail, or on a bench overlooking the lake.